-The exhibition Infinite Sculpture: From the Antique Cast to the 3D Scanis a co-production by the Calouste Gulbenkian Museum and the École Nationale Supérieure des Beaux-Arts de Paris (ENSBAP), where it will first be presented between 3 December 2019 and 16 February 2020.
+The exhibition Infinite Sculpture: From the Antique Cast to the 3D Scan is a co-production by the Calouste Gulbenkian Museum and the Beaux-Arts de Paris, where it will first be presented between 4 December 2019 and 16 February 2020.
 In Lisbon, the exhibition takes place from 24 April to 7 September 2020.

-If the exhibition in Paris is based on plasters from the ENSBAP and the Louvre, the Gulbenkian Museum features a selection from the Faculty of Fine Arts of Lisbon, aiming, on the one hand, to celebrate historical collections of plaster replicas of sculptures conserved in art schools and, on the other, to question the relevance of the mould/modelling technique in contemporary artistic practices.
+If the exhibition in Paris is based on plasters from the Beaux-Arts de Paris and the Louvre, the Gulbenkian Museum features a selection from the Faculty of Fine Arts of Lisbon, aiming, on the one hand, to celebrate historical collections of plaster replicas of sculptures conserved in art schools and, on the other, to question the relevance of the mould/casting technique in contemporary artistic practices.

-The exhibition presents these historical collections alongside a set of works by 16 national and international contemporary artists: David Bestué, Christine Borland, Steven Claydon, Michael Dean, Asta Gröting, Simon Fujiwara, Oliver Laric, Juamana Manna, Jean-Luc Moulène, Charlotte Moth, Francisco Tropa, Xavier Veilhan, Marion Verboom, Daphne Wright, Heimo Zobernig and Aleksandra Domanović.
+The exhibition presents these historical collections alongside a set of works by 18 national and international contemporary artists: David Bestué, Christine Borland, Maria José Burki, Steven Claydon, Michael Dean, Aleksandra Domanović, Asta Gröting, Simon Fujiwara, Oliver Laric, Juamana Manna, Jean-Luc Moulène, Charlotte Moth, Rogério Taveira, Francisco Tropa, Xavier Veilhan, Marion Verboom, Daphne Wright and Heimo Zobernig.
 Through dialogue and confrontation, a contemporary perspective is offered on the pedagogical function and contribution of these European plaster collections to visual culture and to concepts such as reproduction, variation, seriality, scale and matter.

 This exhibition makes available to the public historical collections that have aroused growing interest among museums, researchers, universities and contemporary artists.